Tuning the Weights: The Impact of Initial Matrix Configurations on Successor Features Learning Efficacy: Model and Methods

-We test each agent on a simple one-dimensional grid world of size $N \in \mathbb{N}$ in range from 3 cells to 100 cells.
-In a grid world, agents navigate with left and right actions (Figure \ref{fig1:Gridworld}).
-For every episode, the agent starts at the left end position of the world.
-The goal is to reach the right end (terminal state) where receives reward 1, otherwise receives a zero reward.
+To investigate the learning process of each RL agent, we used a simple one-dimensional (1D) grid world of size $N \in \mathbb{N}$ spanning from 3 to 100 cells.
+In this environment, the agent navigates the grid world using left and right actions (Figure \ref{fig1:GridWorld}).
+In every episode, the agent starts at the leftmost position in the grid world.
+The ultimate goal is to reach the rightmost end of the world (also known as the terminal state).
+Upon reaching this terminal state, the agent receives a reward of 1 point.
+In contrast, all other states receive a score of 0, which means no reward.
+In our investigation, the discount factor $\gamma$ was set to 0.95.

-The discount factor is set to $\gamma = 0.95$.
-To maximize the overall discounted reward, the agent select actions according to the current estimated Q value using an $\epsilon$-greedy policy.
-Actions are uniformly selected at random with probability $\epsilon$; otherwise, the action with the highest Q-value estimate is used with probability $1-\epsilon$.
-To stabilize learning by allowing sufficient exploration, the $\epsilon$ probability is decayed by the following rule: $\epsilon_{k} = 0.9 \cdot 0.95^{k} + 0.1$, where $k$ is the episode index.
-The learning rate for each learner\textemdash $M$ of SR agent and $W$ of SF agents\textemdash are set to $\alpha_{M} = \alpha_{W} = 0.1$.
-The learning rate for reward position vector for SR agent and SF agents is set to $\alpha_{r} = 0.1$.
-Observation of maze environment is served as the index of each state for SR agent; it is served as one-hot coding vector for SF agents.

-\paragraph{Variation of weight initialization} In previous each paper, they used dissimilar initialization methods of the weight matrix of the SF agent. \citeauthor{geerts2020}\citep{geerts2020} used identity matrix as the initial form of weight matrix of SF agents.
-Whereas, \citeauthor{barreto2017}\citep{barreto2017} used small random variable for the initial value of weight matrix.
-In this paper, we compare three initialization methods: identity matrix, zero matrix, and small random matrix.
-The Xavier method was used for initializing the small random matrix \citep{Glorot:2010uc}.